Truman State University

 If equipment is left in the department, it must be understood by all concerned, that the vendor does so at his/her own risk.
 The University cannot and will not in any way assume responsibility for the equipment, other than to exercise normal and usual care.

 Open and Fair Competition

 It is the intent and purpose of the University that specifications permit free and open competition.
 The vendor has a responsibility to notify the University if, in his/her opinion, any language or requirement inadvertently restricts the purchase to a single source.
-Such notification should be received by the Purchasing Department immediately.
+Such notification should be received by Purchasing immediately.
 A review of the notification will be made by the University and its decision will be final.